coopcycle/coopcycle-docs/en/admin/index.md

 ---
-lang: en
-title: Admin's guide
+title: Admin
-ref: admin-home
+nav_order: 1
 has_children: true
-nav_order: 7
 ---

 # Admin's guide

+---

 Welcome to the administrator's guide for the CoopCycle platform.